HubSpot/hubspot-cms-vscode/README.md

 ### IntelliSense Suggestions

-If you are would like to get IntelliSense suggestions when in snippet placeholders, you will need to add the following to your user settings:
+If you would like to get IntelliSense suggestions when in snippet placeholders, you will need to add the following to your user settings:

 `"editor.suggest.snippetsPreventQuickSuggestions": false`